SHIKOMI 2: ROLE PLAY

 Non-player character (NPC) are those who act on the periphery - they may associate with PCs from time-to-time, but are not a critical part of the play.
 An NPC may even be a "statue".

-Out-of-character (OOC): anything a character says outside their role - like asking a question not pertaining to the role (best to do this in IM)
+Out-of-character (OOC): anything a character says outside their role - like asking a question not pertaining to the role (best to do this in SL's IM function)

 Example: if you went to a stage play, you would not expect the actors on that stage or the audience members to start talking about their family or how they had to leave to go to the store.

 This is very critical for you to understand.
-As geisha and students of an okya we portray appropriate speech and behavior in chat and dress.
-When we are wearing our tag or attending other okiya, we stay In Character (IC) do not break the mood and flow by becoming OOC in open chat - especially at critical times like when we are putting on a performance or attending one - mind your manners.
+As geisha and students of an okiya we portray appropriate speech and behavior in chat and dress.
+When we are wearing our tag or attending other okiya functions, we stay In Character (IC).
+Do not break the mood and flow by becoming OOC in open chat - especially at critical times like when we are putting on a performance or attending one - mind your manners.